413th Contracting Support Brigade

-The 413th Support Brigade (United States) is a unit of the US Army stationed at Fort Shafter, Hawaii.
+The 413th Contracting Support Brigade (CSB) is a unit of the US Army stationed at Fort Shafter, Hawaii.
 The unit has a long lineage going back to 1898 in Hawaii when the army needed contracting in the newly annexed territory.
-The unit's roots like in US Army Western Command (WESTCOM) as a part of the US Pacific Command as early as 1979.
+The unit's roots start in US Army Western Command (WESTCOM) as a part of the US Pacific Command as early as 1979.
 The unit became a part of US Army Alaska in 1989 and US Army Japan in 1990.
-The unit would go through many other reorganizations until in 2009 it was established as the 413th Contracting Support Brigade under the Army Contracting Command (ACC).
+The unit would go through many other reorganizations until in 2009 it was established as the 413th Contracting Support Brigade under the Army Contracting Command (ACC) to provide contracting support to the Indo-Pacific region.

 The unit received the Army Superior Unit Award in 2023 for its support of Operation Warp Speed.